bertt/SignalR.Core.Sample/README.md

 This is a sample of running SignalR on .NET Core 2.0.

+In this sample the following capabilities are demonstrated:

+- Runing cross-platform;

+- Running client without JQuery dependency;

+- Default transport method is websockets.

 ## Prerequisites

 Install .NET Core 2.0 Preview 1: https://www.microsoft.com/net/core/preview